-- a) Pawning is regulated in articles 1150 to 1160 of the Civil Code which applies to movable objects.
-In the pawn guarantee system, a person who gives a pledge (debtor) is obliged to relinquish control over the object to be pledged as collateral to the recipient of the pledge (creditor). - b) Mortgages are applied to ships that are at least 20 m3 in size and have been registered with the harbormaster and aircraft. - c) Mortgage rights, mortgage rights are regulated in Act No. 4 of 1996 concerning Mortgage Rights on Land and Objects related to Land, which are guarantees for certain land rights along with objects attached to the land. - d) Fiduciary guarantees, fiduciary rights are regulated in Act No. 42 of 1999 concerning Fiduciary Guarantees, the objects of which are pledged as collateral, mortgages and mortgages.
+- 1) Pawning, is regulated in Articles 1150 to 1160 of the Civil Code which applies to movable objects.
+In the pawn guarantee system, a person who gives a pledge (debtor) is obliged to relinquish control over the object to be pledged as collateral to the recipient of the pledge of creditor). - 2) Mortgages that apply to ships with a minimum size of 20 m3 and have been registered with the harbormaster and aircraft. - 3) Mortgage rights, mortgage rights are regulated in Act No. 4 of 1996 concerning Mortgage on Land and Objects related to Land, which are guarantees for certain land rights and objects attached to the land. - 4) Fiduciary guarantees, fiduciary rights are regulated in Act No. 42 of 1999 concerning Fiduciary Guarantees, the objects of which are pledged as collateral, mortgages and mortgages.

 Based on the various explanations above, it is clear that creditors and debtors have an inseparable relationship in the world of capital in Indonesia.
 Although there is a relationship between creditors and debtors, in reality the rights of separatist creditors are often detrimental to the debtor in terms of determining and implementing the bankruptcy of a debtor in the world of mortgage law in Indonesia.
-This problem occurs due to the provisions of Article 55 of Act No. 37 of 2004 concerning Bankruptcy and Postponement of Debt Payment Obligations, which states that with due observance of the provisions of Article 56, Article 57, and Article 58, every creditor holds a mortgage, fiduciary guarantee, security, mortgage, or other collateral rights on property, can exercise their rights as if there was no bankruptcy.
+This problem occurs due to the provisions of Article 55 of Act No. 37 of 2004 concerning Bankruptcy and Postponement of Debt Payment Obligations, which states that while taking into account the provisions of Article 56, Article 57, and Article 58, every creditor holds a mortgage, fiduciary guarantee, dependents, mortgages, or other collateral rights on property, may exercise their rights as if there was no bankruptcy.
 This statement can clearly result in unilateral execution by the creditor against the debtor even though the debtor has the ability to pay.
 This is further increased by the existence of Article 56 of Act No. 37 of 2004 concerning Bankruptcy and Postponement of Debt Payment Obligations which states that after the statement of bankruptcy of the debtor is made by the creditor, there is a period of 90 days for the suspension of debt payments.
 This means that debtors who have been declared bankrupt by creditors will suffer losses due to the confiscation of various important assets and the declaration of bankruptcy by creditors, and must experience legal uncertainty for 90 days regarding the use of their assets.
+So it is clear that it is necessary to discuss regarding "Reconstruction of Debtor Protection for Creditor Separatist Rights Due to Value-Based Debtor Default".